 U-M OVPGR staff involved in the Road Scholar Tour include Dana Sitzler (also project manager of the tour) and Mike Rein, associate directors of State Outreach, Veronica Johnson, director of the Lansing Service Center and Debbie Schilz, administrative assistant intermediate.

-If you would like additional information regarding the Michigan Road Scholar Tour please contact Dana Sitzler at (734) 763-4755 or email@example.com.
+If you would like to apply for the 2015 tour, please check back in late October for instructions.
+For additional information regarding the Michigan Road Scholar Tour please contact Dana Sitzler at (734) 763-4755 or firstname.lastname@example.org.